chevereto/docker/README.md

 ## Pure Docker

 > [!NOTE]
 > If you can't build the paid image you can use the free edition image and upgrade to paid within the application itself.
-To do this, pass the environment `CHEVERETO_SERVICING=server` to the container runtime and go to `/dashboard?license` to enter the license and proceed with the upgrading process.
+Go to [PURE-DOCKER](./docs/PURE-DOCKER.md#run-free-edition-with-application-upgrade) to learn how.

 If you want full control of the container provisioning you can get the container running with the following command.